 I’m not talking about the scenic beaches dotted with luxurious resorts overlooking soothing blue ocean waters.

-Blessed with a tropical climate all year round and unparalleled natural beauty both on land and underwater, A List of the Best Holiday Destination Malaysia wouldn’t be complete without these amazing islands.
+Blessed with a tropical climate all year round and unparalleled natural beauty both on land and underwater,

 The Perhentians, Terengganu

 Perhentian Islands’ small archipelago is listed in the top islands of the world.

 The crystal clear water, white sandy beaches, and abundant aquatic life make this tropical island a choice Malaysian destination for your getaway.

 The Perhentians, located in the South China Sea off the coast of Terengganu, have achieved iconic status on the ecotourism trail.

 The waters here are so clean that you can snorkel right off the beach and still see a diverse array of aquatic life.

 The coast of the Perhentians is home to some of Malaysia’s most spectacular scuba diving and snorkeling sites.